-Cash and Cash Equivalents at the end of FY18 consisted of Federated Government Obligations Funds.
+Cash and Cash Equivalents at the end of FY21 consisted of Federated Government Obligations Funds.
 The South Dakota Conservancy District has adopted an Investment Policy to supplement the provisions of the Master Trust Indenture, various Series Resolutions and supplemental indentures and certain tax regulatory agreements related to the investment of funds.

-Federated Government Obligations Fund was rated AAAm by Standard and Poor's Rating Group and as of 6/30/18 they had an average annualized return of 1.18%.
+Federated Government Obligations Fund was rated AAAm by Standard and Poor's Rating Group and as of 6/30/22 had a total annualized return of 0.02%.